 Statistics indicate that Science and Math appear to be problem areas for many of our students, often reflected in low test scores and a general lack of interest in these subjects.
 Studies indicate that a hands on approach may be the very best way to address this problem and stimulate interest.
 By offering students a chance to explore and witness first hand the beauty and wonder of the natural universe, we inspire and encourage them to use their minds while enhancing their critical thinking skills.

 We provide the experience, knowledge, and equipment as a service to the community FREE of charge.
-Our club and many like it are now working together with the ASP and NASA to provide public outreach to schools, churches, civic organizations, and the general public by setting up telescopes in places like the Mall, Churches, Neighborhoods, and Private Homes.
+Our club and many like it are now working together to provide public outreach to schools, churches, civic organizations, and the general public by setting up telescopes in places like the Mall, Churches, Neighborhoods, and Private Homes.
 We know the interest is there; often, the only hurdle is access to the proper equipment and knowledgeable people willing to help.